Government Imposter Scams

 Don’t give the caller your financial or other personal information

 Never give out or confirm financial or other sensitive information, including your bank account, credit card, or Social Security number, unless you know who you're dealing with.
 Scam artists, like fake debt collectors, can use your information to commit identity theft — charging your existing credit cards, opening new credit card, checking, or savings accounts, writing fraudulent checks, or taking out loans in your name.
 If you get a call about a debt that may be legitimate — but you think the collector may not be — contact the company you owe money to about the calls.

 Don’t trust a name or number

 Con artists use official-sounding names to make you trust them.
 It’s illegal for any promoter to lie about an affiliation with — or an endorsement by — a government agency or any other well-known organization.
 No matter how convincing their story — or their stationery — they're lying.
-No legitimate government official will ask you to send money to collect a prize, and they won’t call to collect your debt.
+No legitimate government official will ask you to send money to collect a prize.

 To make their call seem legitimate, scammers also use internet technology to disguise their area code.
 So even though it may look like they’re calling from Washington, DC, they could be calling from anywhere in the world.